pivotal/docs-tap/vscode-extension/using-the-extension.md

 - Live Update Starting…
 - Live Update Running

-The Live Update status bar entry can be hidden by right-clicking on it and selecting `Hide ‘Tanzu Developer Tools (Extension)’`.
+The Live Update status bar entry can be hidden by right-clicking on it and selecting **Hide 'Tanzu Developer Tools (Extension)'**.

 ![The VS Code interface showing the Tanzu Live Update Status section of the Status bar with the right-click menu open and the "Hide 'Tanzu Developer Tools (Extension)'" option highlighted](../images/vscode-liveupdatestatus2.png)